 You should continue to work on your business or idea.
 You are encouraged to work with the Veale Institute and LaunchNet to see how you can improve, and we encourage you to apply again next year!

 Will teams that are not selected be given any feedback?

 Yes.
 Completed evaluations will be passed on to each participant so they can see how their entry was scored.

-What help will finalists get before Demo Day?
+What help will finalists get before the pitch competition?

 Is this prize money or an investment offer?

 The Morgenthaler-Pavey Startup Competition offers prize money.
 No equity stake or term sheets will be involved.
-However, the competition should provide valuable exposure to accredited investors to help ease the process of attracting equity investors down the line.
+The competition should, however, provide valuable exposure to accredited investors to help ease the process of attracting equity investors down the line.